openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 #### Authorization Errors {#authorization-errors}

-If the Credential Request does not include authentication credentials or does not contain an Access Token that enables issuance of a requested credential, the Credential Endpoint MUST return an error response as defined in section 3 of [@!RFC6750].
+If the Credential Request does not contain an Access Token that enables issuance of a requested credential, or client authentication credentials when required, the Credential Endpoint MUST return an error response as defined in section 3 of [@!RFC6750].

 The following additional clarifications are provided for the following parameters already defined in section 3.1 of [@!RFC6750]:

 `invalid_request`:

 * Credential Request was malformed.
 One or more of the parameters are missing or malformed.
-MUST not be used when the parameters defined in (#credential-request-errors) are present.

-`invalid_token`:

-* Credential Request contains the wrong Access Token or the Access Token is missing.
+When the error is caused by `type`, `format`, `proof` or encryption parameters in the request, error codes parameters defined in (#credential-request-errors) SHOULD be used instead of this generic one.

 #### Credential Request Errors {#credential-request-errors}